 323-205-5378 [email protected]

 Drummers naturally have a stronger and weaker hand (or foot).
 It’s usually the left hand for right-handed players and vice versa.
 We are only as fast and smooth as our weaker side.
 This is a deceptively simple exercise that is designed to even out both sides.
-The point is to play constant notes while shifting them over to both sides.
-Play the stickings line after line and then repeat the whole thing.
-Start at a comfortable tempo and use a metronome to find your top speed.

 In the next lesson, we will continue to work on balancing our hands using paradiddles.